Chile’s Irish Flavor

 Further south, a two-hour small-plane ride from Puerto Montt — itself two hours south of Santiago by plane — lies Punta Arenas, the city at the end of the earth.
 A century ago, it was the richest city in Chile.
 Today it is an international port for scientists and fishermen headed for the Antarctic; the docks at various shipyards — sometimes Chilean Navy yards — may be host to Russian, Ukrainian, Polish, Japanese and American vessels at the same time.
 A post halfway up a hill in Punta Arenas sports arrows pointing to cities all over the world and notes the distances to them.
 It’s a popular spot for viewing the Straits of Magellan and offers a wide-angle glimpse of the various docks and ships in port.

 A statue of Bernardo O’Higgins marks the base of a broad avenue whose wide center strip is a multi-level park.
 This city also boasts reasonably priced, comfortable hotels with great menus.
-One is in a former Spanish mansion whose former owners had a bloody history of Indian oppression.
+One is in a former Spanish mansion whose former owners had a bloody history of Native American oppression.

 Punta Arenas is known as the “Gateway to Patagonia.”
 In a small downtown park, a statue of Hernando Magellan (the Portuguese navigator who discovered the straits named for him) stands atop a broad pedestal.
-On a lower level of the pedestal reclines a carved stone statue of an Indian, called simply “Patagonia.”
+On a lower level of the pedestal reclines a carved stone statue of a Native American, called simply “Patagonia.”
 Rubbing his big toe for good luck has become a tradition, and children can often be seen climbing on the statue for this purpose.

 In this southernmost region, besides departing for Patagonia or Tierra del Fuego, tourists may visit parks (including Bernardo O’Higgins Park) to glimpse glaciers, many-colored mountains, vast lakes, a penguin colony and more than 25 species of mammals, 200 different indigenous plants and 105 varieties of birds — including the condor.